-In addition to his academic scholarship, Muhanna has written on contemporary cultural and political affairs in the Middle East for several general-interest publications, including The New York Times, The Nation, Foreign Policy, The Guardian, The National, Mideast Monitor, World Politics Review, Bidoun, and Transition, and is regularly quoted in media outlets such as The New York Times, The Washington Post, BBC World Service, The Financial Times, The Los Angeles Times, National Public Radio, The Christian Science Monitor, Slate, and Al-Jazeera International.
+In addition to his scholarship, Muhanna has written on contemporary cultural and political affairs in the Middle East for several general-interest publications, including The New York Times, The New Yorker online, and The Nation.

-“The Many Faces of Wissam al-Hassan,” NY Times (Oct 22, 2012): On the complicated life and legacy of one of Lebanon’s top spymasters.
+“The Many Faces of Wissam al-Hassan,” NY Times (online, Oct 22, 2012): On the complicated life and legacy of one of Lebanon’s top spymasters.

 “Establishing a Lebanese Senate: Bicameralism and the Third Republic,” Stanford Univ.
 Center for Democracy, Development, and the Rule of Law, Working Papers Series, no. 125 (August 2012).
 Arabic translation available here.